ericsargsyan/YouTube/README.md

   <li>Easy coordiantion</li>
   <li>Downlaod in both MP3 and MP4 formats</li>
   <li>Special design for all pages</li>
+  <li>YouTube playlists can be downloaded in both MP3/MP4 formats</li>
 </ul>

 Don't forget to activate your enviroment via scripts\activate.bat